panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 You can see how complex becomes `ListRenderer` &mdash; it becomes bloated with the sorting implementation details.

 What if later you'd like to add more sorting implementations?
-If proceeding the same way by adding the new sorting implementations directly into `ListRenderer`, the class will soon become hard to understand, modify and maintain.
+By referencing new sorting implementations in `ListRenderer` makes the class over-complicated with details it doesn't have to know.

+Such design breaks another 2 important software design principles.

+Firstly, the design breaks the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+The `ListRenderer` should be solely responsible to render the names, but now *additionally* it is also responsible to instantiate and select its right sorting implementation.

+Secondly, adding new ways of sorting by directly modifying the `ListRenderer` breaks the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

 How to design the changeable dependency implementations?
 Welcome *programming to an interface*!